zehrakorkusuz/ClipBased-SyntheticImageDetection/README.md

 Davide Cozzolino, Giovanni Poggi, Riccardo Corvi, Matthias Nießner, and Luisa Verdoliva.

+## Note

+This repository extends the original repository to include training code for an SVM classifier on top of CLIP features.
+Detailed instructions on setting up and running the training code can be found in the `README_TRAIN.md` file.

 ## Overview

 The aim of this work is to explore the potential of pre-trained vision-language models (VLMs) for universal detection of AI-generated images.
 We develop a lightweight detection strategy based on CLIP features and study its performance in a wide variety of challenging scenarios.
 We find that, contrary to previous beliefs, it is neither necessary nor convenient to use a large domain-specific dataset for training.
 On the contrary, by using only a handful of example images from a single generative model, a CLIP-based detector exhibits surprising generalization ability and high robustness across different architectures, including recent commercial tools such as Dalle-3, Midjourney v5, and Firefly.
 We match the state-of-the-art (SoTA) on in-distribution data and significantly improve upon it in terms of generalization to out-of-distribution data (+6% AUC) and robustness to impaired/laundered data (+13%).